klahnakoski/SpotManager/README.md

 ### Writing a InstanceManager

 Conceptually, an instance manager is very simple, with only three methods you need to implement.
-This repo has an [example in `./active_data/etl.py`](https://github.com/klahnakoski/SpotManager/blob/master/active_data/etl.py) that you can review.
+This repo has an [example in `./examples/etl.py`](https://github.com/klahnakoski/SpotManager/blob/master/examples/etl.py) that you can review.

 * **`required_utility()`** - function to determine how much utility is needed.
 Since you are the one defining utility, the amount you need is also up to you.
-The `active_data` uses the size of the pending queue to determine, roughly, how much utility is required.
+The `examples` uses the size of the pending queue to determine, roughly, how much utility is required.
 * **`setup()`** - function is called to setup an instance.
 It is passed both a boto ec2 instance object, and the utility this instance is